The body starts falling away.

 Still I am carried into the valley between Carol’s breasts

-where a salty stream of sweat is washing.
+where a salty stream of sweat is washing me.

 I wade in that water to the dripping cave between her thighs.

-A sincere opening leads inward to the fire that eats my body as food.
+A sincere opening leads inward to a fire that eats my body for food.

 I am happy here, all bones now